thriveweb/great-start-elc/content/centres/mildura-central.md

       much time reading placeholder text!
 This text isn’t going to remain here because it doesn't pertain to the website.
 directorStatement:
-  content: "I have been in the early learning and child care industry since 19XX and I have an Advanced Diploma in Early Childhood Education.\LI am very passionate about the Reggio Emilia Approach.
-We tailor our curriculum to encourage learning and lay down strong foundations which are so vital in the early years.
-Our curriculum is designed to address the children’s interests and to develop their skills.
-Our programming format is unique and is designed to address key learning areas including social skills, language, maths, investigation, creative pursuits, fine and gross motor skills, sensory experiences, cultural experiences and environmental understanding.
-In addition to this it addresses the Outcomes as outlined in the Early Years Learning Frameworks.\n\nI believe that each child is unique and learns and explores in his or her own way.
-Therefore, we encourage building on their own interests and strengths through scaffolding, mentoring and facilitating their learning and development.\_I believe that our centre truly captivates this and we ignite the endless possibilities of  learning by embracing challenges and rejoicing in accomplishments through our various spaces, open-ended resources and our vibrant atmosphere.\n\nThe team I am fortunate to work with shares my passion for seeing children meet their potential.
-They are dedicated, professional, experienced and highly qualified.\n\n**We invite you to come and visit our centre to meet our team and to see for yourself our commitment to your child’s early learning journey.**"
+  content: "I hold a Diploma of Early Childhood and I have been in the early childhood profession for the past X years.
+I am extremely passionate about early childhood education, having worked with all age groups and having been involved in all aspects of child development.
+I believe that childhood is a special time of life and that the first five years are so very important not only for the child but also for the family as well.\n\nIt is a privilege to be a part of a child’s fundamental growth and development and I’m sure that you would agree that there is something very rewarding in seeing children reach their true potential during this formative and important period of time.\L\LI look forward to meeting and working with you and your family."
   image: /images/uploads/shutterstock_58596811.jpg
-  title: >-
-    Hello, my name is Liz Cosier and I have been the Centre Director and Nominated Supervisor at East Malvern Early Learning Centre since XXXX (Year).
+  title: "Hello, my name is Ainslee Sullivan and I am the Centre Director here at Mildura Central Early Learning Centre.\L\L"
 gallery:
   - image: /images/uploads/centre.jpg
   - image: /images/uploads/tim-marshall-155597.jpg